 Can the innate axioms of knowledge be elaborated?

-If we accept these axioms, we can deduce other verities of understanding or knowledge from them: Since Being is an all-inclusive substance that has nothing outside of it, its value could be relative to nothing but absolute.
-From the psychological perspective of the human being, this implies, I am the Absolute, the Perfect, the Sovereign.
-The maxims of the Upanishads such as, ‘I am the Absolute’ (Aham Brahmasmi), or ‘This Self is the Absolute’, (Ayam Atma Brahma), and ‘You are That’ (Tattvam Asi), as well as Jesus’ saying: “I am the Way, the Truth and the Life,” or “I am the truth” (Ana’l-haqq) as declared by Mansur Al-Hallaj, unmistakably confirm the axiom.
-So does Chief Seattle, who asserts our Oneness when he says, “We are part of the Earth and it is part of us.
+If we accept these axioms, we can deduce other verities of understanding or knowledge: since Being is an all-inclusive existent that has nothing outside of it, its value could be relative to nothing but absolute.
+From the psychological perspective of a human being this implies, I am the Absolute, the Perfect, the Sovereign.
+The maxims of the Upanishads such as, ‘I am the Absolute’ (Aham Brahmasmi), or ‘This Self is the Absolute’ (Ayam Atma Brahma), and ‘You are That’ (Tattvam Asi), as well as Jesus’ saying: ‘I am the Way, the Truth and the Life,’ or ‘I am the truth’ (Ana L-haqq) as declared by Mansur Al-Hallaj, unmistakably confirm the axiom.
+Chief Seattle, too, asserts our oneness when he says that, ‘We are part of the Earth and it is part of us.
 The perfumed flowers are our sisters, the deer, the horse, the great eagle, these are our brothers.
-The rocky crests, the juices in the meadows, the body heat of the pony and the man, all belong to the same family.”
+The rocky crests, the juices in the meadows, the body heat of the pony and the man, all belong to the same family.’

-‘One who knows one-self, knows the Absolute’ or ‘one who knows the Absolute is the Absolute itself’, are similar verities exalted by the perennial wisdom traditions.
-‘Man, Know Thyself’ was the maxim inscribed in the forecourt of the ancient Greek wisdom temple of Delphi.
-‘Man is the measure of all things’ said Protagoras (490-420 BC), a Greek philosopher.
+One who knows one-self, knows the Absolute, and one who knows the Absolute is the Absolute itself, are similar verities exalted by perennial wisdom tradition(s).
+Man, Know Thyself was the maxim inscribed in the forecourt of the ancient Greek wisdom temple of Delphi.
+Man is the measure of all things said Protagoras (490-420 BC), a Greek philosopher.

 How do we go about integrating these innate axioms with modern science?

-If we understand the innate axioms, we could see how the dialectical counterparts at all levels, like the Self and the Universe (non-Self) or the psychological and the cosmological, are participating in a complementary, compensatory, reciprocal, process that culminates in a cancellation or union of both,
+Understanding the innate axioms lets us see how the dialectical counterparts at all levels, like the Self and the Universe (non-self), or the psychological and the cosmological, are participating in a complementary, compensatory and reciprocal process or dance that culminates in a cancellation or union of both,

 History and Historiography

-But our history seems to tell a story of contradictions and violence between philosophy, science and religion, rather than of dialectical union…
+But our history seems to tell a story of contradictions and violence between philosophy, science and religion, rather than of dialectical union.

-They then serialize these events into ‘the story of an era’, or worse, the story of humankind.
-This traditionally dominant-official historiography, meanwhile, also normalizes both the existence and the violence of the contemporary system(s).
+They then serialize these events into the story of an era, or worse, the story of humankind.
+This traditionally dominant-official historiography, meanwhile, also normalizes and legitimizes the existence and the violence of the system(s) which produced them.
 In the present scenario, this narrative of history is further twisted to make violence appear inevitable, and therefore something to be tolerated and even encouraged.
-Essentially, the system produces historiography in its own image; in other words, a historian sees what he or she is looking for.
+Essentially, the system produces historiography in its own image.
+In other words, a historian sees what he or she is looking for.
 The purpose of their study of history or life in general generates their historiography.
-This is not to say that everything was rosy in the past… but still, there is a clear bias towards recording exceptions, and exaggerating the negative.
+This is not to say that everything was rosy in the past; but still, there is a clear bias towards recording exceptions and exaggerating the negative.

-We can see how this lopsided view nevertheless conveniently dovetails with the rest of mainstream Western culture.
-For example, institutionalized spirituality (in Europe) stresses the notion of original sin while the dominant (neo) liberal economics assumes that the human being is essentially a selfish maximiser.
-Similarly, the fundamental postulate of modern economics is the assumption of scarcity – again, projecting a sense of deficiency.
-The habit of understanding life as a struggle was further accentuated by a negative conception of the Darwinian theory of evolution, in which the ‘struggle for existence’ and ‘survival of the fittest’ are central references.
-Such a negative, fear-based, orientation of our understanding of the past, naturally extends to our comprehension of the present and the future, and is being continually reinforced through the propaganda of market economy, in order to serve its own ends.
-This conglomeration of reductive projections makes the collective past of human communities appear ‘solitary, poor, nasty, brutish and short’vii, and nothing to be inspired by.
-It is no surprise that this has resulted in a society cut off from its roots, infused with hopelessness about human life in general.
+We can see how this lopsided view conveniently dovetails with the rest of mainstream Western culture: Institutionalized spirituality (in Europe) stresses the notion of original sin while the dominant (neo) liberal economics assumes that the human being is a selfish maximiser.
+Similarly, the fundamental postulate of modern economics is the assumption of scarcity – projecting a sense of deficiency.
+The habit of understanding life as a struggle was further accentuated by a negative conception of the Darwinian theory of evolution, in which the struggle for existence and survival of the fittest are central references.
+Such a negative, fear-based orientation of our understanding of the past, naturally extends to our comprehension of the present and the future, and is being continually reinforced through the propaganda of state and market economy in order to serve its own ends.
+This conglomeration of reductive projections makes the collective past of human communities appear terrible and nothing to be inspired by.
+Altogether, it results in self-perpetuating confirmation bias11 leaving a society cut off from its roots, infused with pessimism and hopelessness about human life in general.

 So, what is being suggested?
 To have a balanced outlook?

-Contrary to the image created by the above historiography, we don’t have a clue about the intellectual-emotional or subjective life of those human beings with their history of 100,000 (to go with modern style of time-lining) years or more.
+Yes.
+Our popular history is mostly confined to a minuscule four to five thousand years which amount to only a fraction of human existence, and even that with major limitations.
+Contrary to the image created by the above mentioned historiography, we don’t have a comprehensive view about the intellectual-emotional or subjective life of those human beings with their history of 300,000 (to go with modern style of time-lining) years or more.
 Perhaps a close study of indigenous, pre-modern communities and their traditions may enable us to develop a more balanced perspective of our shared history.
-If we care to look, we would see immense sacrifices made out of love and care, such as the passionate nurturing of children by elders, all around our daily lives.
+If we care to look, we would see immense sacrifices made out of love and care, such as the passionate nurturing of children by elders, throughout our daily lives.

 We were talking about the need for a global consensus and we also saw that modern constitutions are common covenants with good intentions.
-Is it possible to convert these covenants – and thereby the institutions that govern in their name – into something truly liberating?
+Is it possible to convert these covenants and thereby the institutions that govern in their name into something truly liberating?

 There is a paradox.

 The common inspirations or goals of modern democratic constitutions can be traced to the triad of ideals – Liberty, Equality and Fraternity.
 In view of a general human wellbeing, these principles are indeed laudable.
-These constitutions envision the nation-state as the administrative institution to orient our daily community life based on these ideals.
-That is to say, modern constitutions are detailed by keeping this institutional structure as a constant.
+These constitutions envision the nation-state as the administrative institution to orient our daily community life based on those ideals.
+In other words, modern constitutions are detailed by keeping this institutional structure as a constant.